ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.signal-cmb/README.md

 You need to get the API key form the bot before using the API:

 - Add the phone number of the CallMeBot into your Phone Contacts (Name it it as you wish).
 You can find the actual phone number here: https://www.callmebot.com/blog/free-api-signal-send-messages/
-- Send this message `I allow callmebot to send me messages` (in english) to the new contact created (using Signal of course).
+- Send this message `I allow callmebot to send me messages` (in english) to the new contact created (using Signal of course).<br>
+If you receive an GUID inside the "test-link", you can use this GUID instead of your phonenumber inside the adapter.
+You can also send <br>
+the message `I allow callmebot to send me messages` aigain.
+Normally you should see your phonenumber inside the link now and you can use your phonenumber inside the adapter.
 - Wait until you receive the message `API Activated for your phone number.
 Your APIKEY is 123123` from the bot.
 As this is still in beta testing, the activation can take up to 2 minutes.
 - The Signal message from the bot will contain the API key needed to send messages using the API.
 - You can now use the API KEY in the ioBroker configuration.